barisgit/spec-kit-improved/CONTRIBUTING.md

-## Contributing to Spec Kit
+## Contributing to SpecifyX

 Hi there!
-We're thrilled that you'd like to contribute to Spec Kit.
+We're thrilled that you'd like to contribute to SpecifyX.
 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.